 Lake Geneva real estate is some of the most expensive in Wisconsin, although Lake Geneva house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Lake Geneva in 2010 was $28,416, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $113,664 for a family of four.
+The per capita income in Lake Geneva in 2018 was $38,175, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $152,700 for a family of four.
 However, Lake Geneva contains both very wealthy and poor people as well.

+Lake Geneva is a somewhat ethnically-diverse city.
 The people who call Lake Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake Geneva residents report their race to be White, followed by Asian.
-Lake Geneva also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.04% of the city’s residents.
-Important ancestries of people in Lake Geneva include Irish, Polish, English, and Italian.
+The greatest number of Lake Geneva residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lake Geneva include German, Irish, English, Italian, and Norwegian.